FAQs | High Hill Christian Camp & Retreat

 Although we would truly like to accommodate all dining needs, with the amount of campers we feed, it’s not possible to fully exclude common items such as gluten or dairy from our menu.
 We try our best to keep high allergy items like peanuts out of our kitchen; unfortunately, there are some instances where manufacturers don’t list all food ingredients on our packaging.
 With this in mind, you are more than welcome to send alternative food with your camper if you wish.
 Guests with food allergies will have access to a refrigerator/freezer and microwave in the kitchen area.
 All food should be stored in a bag/container and labeled with your child’s name and program (e.g. Katie Kamper, Camp 45-1).
 If your child has food allergies or other dietary restrictions, there will be a place to indicate those on the registration form.

-If you would like to speak with us about any concerns you have, please email us at camp@highillcamp.org.
+If you would like to speak with us about any concerns you have, please email Melissa, our head cook, at retreats@highhillcamp.org

 My camper wants to attend with an older/younger friend - how does that work?